flands/otel-workshop-strangeloop/python/README.md

 > Question: What do you see in Jaeger now?

 Let's change the context propagation mechanism.

+First, add `opentelemetry-propagator-b3==1.5.0` to the `requirements.txt` to get the b3 propagator installed.

 In this application (not the other) let's add one more environment variable:

 - In the `docker/docker-compose.yml` file, change the `environment` section of the python service:
 ```yaml